AlexDavisIII/Project-Fun/README.md

 -*REQUIRES NODE.JS uses EXPRESS.JS* Utilizes local API created by me through Express.js to store and display a list of quotes at random to be displayed whenever a user visits the page.
 The quotes are stored in an array of objects and are displayed in the footer above my "copyright".

+-Check the console to watch it search through the different platforms before finding a PC game if you'd like!
+It also contains the RAWG API Object this demo is pulling from.

 In order for this application to run properly: